ashmunji/gatsby-starter-novela/content/posts/2020-04-27-Living-Room-Accent-Wall/index.md

 4. <del> That's it</del>

 DESIGN TIP #1: Locate the focal wall in your room.
 Where do you want the design/pattern to be?
-HINT: It is usually the first thing people see when they enter the room. <del> Or Not </del> You decide!
+HINT: It is usually the first thing people see when they enter the room. <del> Or not </del> You decide!

 <div className="Image__Small">
   <img